itgalaxy/sentry-integration/README.md

 so they won't fire if you define them in you theme or in a plugin that loads after Sentry Integration does.

-### Common to PHP, JavaScript and security headers trackers
+### Common to PHP, JavaScript, Expect-CT and X-XSS-Protection trackers

 #### `sentry_integration_user_context` (array)